eduvpn/documentation/DEPLOY_FEDORA.md

   `tcp/443`, `udp/1194`, `tcp/1194` and `udp/51820` for basic functionality,
   the deploy script will take care of the host firewall;
 * Working DNS entry for your VPN server, e.g. `vpn.example.org`.
+* Have the correct hostname configured on your system.
+Use `hostnamectl set-hostname vpn.example.org` (as root) to set your hostname.
+If you need to change the hostname, reboot after to make sure it "sticks".

 If you have a more complicated setup, we recommend to manually walk through the deploy script and follow the steps.